zealscott/SynMeter/README.md

 ## :zap: Evaluation metrics
 - **Fidelity metrics**: we consider the Wasserstein distance as a principled fidelity metric, which is calculated by all one and two-way marginals.

-- **Privacy metrics**: we devise a Membership Disclosure Score (MDS) to measure the membership privacy risks of synthesizers.
+- **Privacy metrics**: we devise the Membership Disclosure Score (MDS) to measure the membership privacy risks of both HP and DP synthesizers.

 - **Utility metrics**: we use machine learning affinity and query error to measure the utility of synthetic data.